AdityaRPrasad/Adaptive-Precision-FFT/docs/info.md

 For physical silicon testing, the fabricated Tiny Tapeout design can be connected to a suitable Tiny Tapeout-compatible carrier/demo board or other digital test platform capable of providing the clock, reset, input data and control signals and observing the output and status signals.

-No external FFT-specific hardware is required.
+No external FFT-specific hardware is used.